 Woronora River Bridge Walk

-For unobstructed bushland and river scenes, hit up the Woronora River Bridge Walk.
+For unobstructed bushland and river scenes, try the Woronora River Bridge Walk.
 This bridge continues for more than half a kilometre from the top of the Sutherland basin to across the river to Bangor.
-Throughout this track, you’ll pass all the trees and native flowers and since you’re in the area, you’ll also want to check out The Boatshed, a waterfront kiosk churning out homemade feasts and kayak hire like no one’s business.
+Throughout this track, you’ll pass all the trees and native flowers and since you’re in the area, you’ll also want to check out The Boatshed, a bright blue waterfront kiosk churning out homemade feasts and kayak hire like no one’s business.

 Parramatta River Walk